 Other psychedelics that can interact with kratom are:

-It is generally safe to take kratom and magic mushrooms simultaneously, the greater risk being a reduced intensity of the experience.
+You probably won’t experience severe side effects from taking kratom and magic mushrooms simultaneously; the greater risk is a reduced intensity of the psychedelic experience.
 No further downsides are probable, but to be sure, you can always reduce your doses or use only one drug at a time.

 We recommend avoiding it if you are inexperienced.
 If you’re taking any medication, you should always consult your doctor before taking any of these.